-- 2007: The first American Hemp permit is issued in over 5 decades.
+- 2007: The govt. issues first American Hemp permit in over 5 decades.

-- 2014: The much famous, Farm Bill is passed that allows state agriculture departments and research institutes to oversee pilot research programs for hemp cultivation.
+- 2014: The govt. passes the much famous Farm Bill allowing the state agriculture departments and research institutes to oversee pilot research programs for hemp cultivation.

-- 2017: In 3 years of the passing of the Farm Bill, more than 25,000 acres of American hemp being grown by nearly 15,000 farmers across 19 states is reported.
-At the same time, more than 30 different research institutions are involved in hemp research.
+- 2017: In 3 years of the passing of the Farm Bill, more than 25,000 acres of American hemp is growing with nearly 15,000 farmers across 19 states.
+At the same time, more than 30 different research institutions are researching on hemp.

 Where is India in the picture?